Hours & Location

 Hours and Rates

-The Manitoba Agricultural Museum is open again to the public, with reduced hours and new protocols in place for the health and safety of our guests, volunteers and staff.
+The Manitoba Agricultural Museum is open to the public, with reduced hours and new protocols in place for the health and safety of our visitors, volunteers, and staff.

 Adults – $10

 Seniors (65 y.o. and above) and students – $8

 Family Admission rates (two adults with up to 4 children under 18 years old) – $30

 The Manitoba Agricultural Museum is located three kilometers south of the junction of the Trans-Canada and #34 Highways.
 This junction is 125 kilometers west of Winnipeg and 77 kilometers east of Brandon.

 The safety of visitors, staff, and volunteers at the Manitoba Agricultural Museum (MAM) is our paramount concern.
 We will comply with all applicable public health guidelines of the Government of Canada, the Government of Manitoba, and the Association of Manitoba Museums.
 We adopt the following policy to address requirements of all persons on the museum grounds.